Understanding Youth Recidivism in King County, WA

 -

-49.6% of juveniles released from Juvenile Rehabilitation reoffended within the same timeframe.
+49.6% of juveniles released from Juvenile Rehabilitation reoffended within the same period.

 Youth Recidivism: The Challenge We Address